systematic-magic/AgingPubMed/editorials_pdf.rst

 12. Keywords
 ------------

-"Keywords:" section can be found at the end of the article right after the "Email:" section.
+Keywords section can be found at the end of the article right after the Email section.

 12.1.
 Check that there is no blank line between Email and Keywords sections.

 12.2.
-Check that keywords section has a title "Keywords:" (:ref:`title case<title_case>` and followed by colon (:)).
+Check that Keywords section has a title "Keywords:" (:ref:`title case<title_case>` and followed by colon (:)).

 12.3.
 Check that "Keywords:" is formatted in black, bold and italic font.